jarrodparkes/resume/README.md

 # Resume

-This is my resume.
-I've chosen to back it with a repository so that it is easier to maintain.
+This repository is a working copy of my resume.
+It is available at [https://github.com/jarrodparkes/resume.git](https://github.com/jarrodparkes/resume.git).